-- How To Choose The Best Guitar Strings for Your Stratocaster
+- How to Choose the Right Strings for Your Stratocaster

 Our Top Pick in this test was the Fender Hendrix Voodoo Child, with bullet ends.
 These strings are a heavy-high/light-low arrangement, which results in some outstanding tones when paired with a Stratocaster.

 Our Best Budget option was the Ernie Ball Super Slinkies.
 Ernie Ball Super Slinkies are one of the most popular string sets on the planet for a lot of reasons.
 They are inexpensive, consistently reliable, and feel great.

-For those of you looking for the best of the best, you’ll be interested to read about our Editor’s Choice – the D’Addario NYXL1046BT.
+For those looking for the best of the best, you’ll be interested to read about our Editor’s Choice – the D’Addario NYXL1046BT.
 This is a balanced tension set that feels incredible on a Strat.

 A unique combo of high heavy and light low provides incredible feel.

-Like many of the other big brands in the guitar world, Fender has been producing their own strings for a long time and has always made high quality, innovative products, and these Hendrix Voodoo Child Bullet End strings are definitely no exception.
+Like many of the other big brands in the guitar world, Fender has been producing their own strings for a long time and has always made high-quality, innovative products.
+These Hendrix Voodoo Child Bullet End strings are definitely no exception.

 It’s worth noting that these aren’t the actual strings that Jimi Hendrix played.
 However, they are made to the same gauge as his preferred setup – .010 – .038.
 The low end is incredibly light, which we found made these strings super easy to play.

-Contrary to popular belief, this seemingly backward gauge layout wasn’t intended to make strings easier to bend, but rather so that Jimi could actually fit strings in the nut of his upside down right handed guitar.
+Contrary to popular belief, this seemingly backward gauge layout wasn’t intended to make strings easier to bend, but rather so Jimi could actually fit strings in the nut of his upside-down right-handed guitar.
 But like everything else about his setup, it worked out perfectly to create a signature sound.
 Of course, it just so happens that the light low end does make bends much easier, which really let us get expressive across the entire fretboard.

 They are made from a fairly standard nickel-plated steel, which resulted in a nicely balanced tone that works well with a Stratocaster SSS setup.
 They really shine in the upper mids, especially in the neck/middle pickup position.